vinod2rahul/MS4-GraphicDesignServices/README.md

 # 1. Create

-Site Owner will be able to add a user, add a design based on order
+Site Owner will be able to add a user, add a design based on orders

 # 2. Edit

-Site owner will be able to modify any information which is either related to user, order or designs
+Site owner will be able to modify any information which is either related to user, orders or designs

 # 3. Delete